Collaborative Learning via Prediction Consensus: Introduction

-Our proposed algorithm mimics this consensus-finding mechanism in the context of collaborative learning.
-In particular, the consensus is aimed at how to label $\XSv$.
-Therefore, we carefully design a strategy by which each agent determines the trust towards others, given its local information, to optimally leverage the expertise of the collective.
-Crucial to our approach is that instead of aiming for a consensus on model parameters, we leverage the abundance of unlabeled data to enforce consensus in prediction space over $\XSv$.
-A key benefit of information exchange in prediction space is a reduction in communication complexity, but also the ability to seamlessly cope with both data heterogeneity and model heterogeneity.
-Our trust weighting encourages different contributions from agents, depending on how the target task $\XSv$ matches their local expertise.
-In particular, \emph{low-quality agents}, i.e. agents with less expressive models or agents with low-quality data, should have the least negative impact on their peers.
-After the described trust-based exchange via knowledge distillation, the ultimate success measure we consider is each agent's prediction performance on the joint data distribution over $\XSv$.
+Crucial to our approach is that instead of aiming for a consensus on model parameters, such as typically done in federated learning, we leverage the abundance of unlabeled data to enforce consensus in \emph{prediction space} over $\XSv$.
+A key benefit of information exchange in prediction space is a reduction in communication complexity and the ability to control privacy leakage, but also the ability to seamlessly cope with both data heterogeneity and model heterogeneity.

-\paragraph{Formal problem setup.} We consider a collaborative learning setup with $N$ agents, with the labeled local data of each agent $i\in[N]$ denoted by $(\Xiv,\Yiv)$, and we assume they are sampled from a local data distribution $P_i$.
-Local labeled data should remain on device at all times for privacy reasons.

-The goal of the agents is to learn a prediction task specified by shared \emph{unlabelled} dataset $\XSv$, in a collaborative fashion.
-The performance of the collaboratively learned predictor should be strictly better than if an agent trains alone.

-Our setting generalizes both decentralized and federated learning, with or without personalization~\citep{kairouz2021advances}, where the shared task would be defined as the sum of all agent's loss local functions (or in other words the mixture of all local data distributions).
-As this sum can easily get corrupted, the classical federated learning objective is not meaningful in cases e.g. where some agents have low-quality data, which we allow here. \\ Another key aspect---in addition to having different tasks---is that we also allow agents to differ in their model architecture.
-We do not require a coordination server but assume agents have all-to-all communication available.